USA eSIM Guide for International Travellers: Plans and Setup

 Airport activation

-Major US airports (JFK, LAX, ORD, MIA, DFW) have immediate 4G coverage in arrivals.
+Major US airports (JFK, LAX, ORD, MIA, DFW) have immediate 4G coverage on arrival.
 Install your eSIM before you fly and it activates automatically when you land.
-Customs and immigration lines can be long — having navigation and rideshare apps (Lyft, Uber) ready the moment you exit saves significant time.
+Customs and immigration lines can be long — having navigation and rideshare apps (Lyft, Uber) ready as you step out saves significant time.

 Tips by destination